Clinician • Builder • Educator

 A pediatric anesthesia reference and calculator suite designed for fast, safe decisions in the OR.

-An AI-powered assistant to support families preoperatively with customized, policy-based answers.
+An AI-powered assistant that supports families preoperatively with customized, policy-based answers.

 A web app that calculates CDC-compliant catch-up vaccination schedules for kids who missed routine immunizations.